fa1ak/PitchPal-AI/README.md

 ### Example Screenshots

-Below are screenshots demonstrating the response handling and conversation stages of the SalesAgent in action, showcasing the transition between different stages of customer interaction and how the agent handles user input:
+Below are screenshots demonstrating the response handling and conversation stages of PitchPal-AI in action, showcasing the transition between different stages of customer interaction and how the agent handles user input:

 1. **Initial Pricing Inquiry**:
    - The user asks about prices for bathroom products.